 4 weeks pregnant spotting and cramping

-With all of that growth and implantation in your womb, it is common to experience some light bleeding during pregnancy.
+With all of that growth and implantation in your womb, it is common to experience some light bleeding, or specifically, in the case of this blog, spotting at 4 weeks pregnant during pregnancy.
 You may also experience mild cramping at 4 weeks pregnant.

 Cramping in the early stages of pregnancy is normal as the fertilized egg implants into your uterine wall.
 However, if you begin to find the pain too much or you’re worried about other complications, you should seek help.

 For many women, spotting occurs when they go to the bathroom.
 Although it may be alarming, this is also normal and is just your body removing what it does not need.